wilberquito/wilberquito/README.md

 ## Hey folks! 🤙

-I'm a FullStack Software Engineer / Data Engineer

-Currently living in Spain and working at [Nexus Geographics](https://www.nexusgeographics.com/)
+I'm a FullStack Software Engineer / Data Engineer, currently living in Spain and working at [Nexus Geographics](https://www.nexusgeographics.com/)

 I really enjoy coding and take great care in the experience, architecture, and code quality of things I build